Topics

 Surgeries on early-stage cataracts tend to have better outcomes—and less expensive prices—than mature cataracts.
 The price also depends on whether the condition is in one or both eyes.

-Your area’s cost of living can influence your pet cataract surgery price.
-Calling a few local veterinary hospitals to receive an estimate can help you find the most affordable option.
+Your area’s cost of living can influence your dog's cataract surgery price.
+Calling a few local veterinary hospitals to ask for an estimate can help you find the most affordable option.

 Unfortunately, not all dogs with cataracts are suitable for surgery.
 If your pup has a pre-existing eye condition, such as retinal degeneration or glaucoma, surgery might not be a viable option for them.

 If they aren’t eligible for surgery, your pup will remain blind, but they can have a good quality of life, as long as their eye is not painful.
-If it is, then enucleation (surgical removal of the eye) should be considered.
+When the eye becomes painful, enucleation (surgical removal of the eye) should be considered.

-There are many ways for dog owners to support a blind pup to help them adjust, such as keeping furniture in the same spots so they learn the layout of the house.
-You can train them with verbal versus visual cues, too.
+There are many ways for owners to support their blind dog to help them adjust and continue to live their best life.
+Many trainers and veterinary professionals recommend keeping furniture in the same spots so that they learn the layout of the house.
+You can also train them with verbal versus visual cues, too.

-👉 Lenticular sclerosis resembles a cataract but leaves a transparent, bluish tint on your dog’s eyes instead of a dense film.
+👉 Lenticular sclerosis (or nuclear sclerosis) resembles a cataract but leaves a transparent, bluish tint on your dog’s eyes instead of a dense film.
 Unlike cataracts, lenticular sclerosis is a common aging change and doesn’t usually lead to blindness.

 Knowing what to expect on the day of the surgery can soothe surgical jitters for both you and your pet.
 Here’s what you should know for the upcoming big day.

-• It might start the day before.
-If your vet requires pre-anesthesia bloodwork or additional testing, they may need your dog to come in for a separate appointment before the day of their scheduled surgery
+• The process might start days before surgery.
+If your vet requires pre-anesthesia blood work or additional testing, they may need your dog to come in for a separate appointment before the day of their scheduled surgery.
+Also, some dogs require eye drops or other medications prior to surgery to give them the best chances of success.

-• You might need to do a PM drop-off.
-Some veterinary hospitals may want you to drop off your pet the night before to avoid lateness on the day of the surgery so they can do the necessary testing.
+• You might need to drop your dog off the night before.
+Some veterinary hospitals may want you to drop off your pet the night before to avoid lateness on the day of the surgery, so they can do the necessary testing.

 • Pre-surgery testing.
 Before surgery begins, your veterinarian will run a variety of tests to check for issues such as glaucoma, uveitis, and luxation or a rupture of the lens, along with an electroretinogram (ERG) to confirm that your dog’s retina is working properly.